Table of contents

 Careers in finance use many different methods to compare, rank, and analyze companies and investment options.
 Some specific metrics, ratios, and calculations finance professionals should be familiar with are:

-Start learning the skills you need for a career in finance with Forage’s finance virtual experience programs
+Start learning the skills you need for a career in finance with Forage’s free banking and financial services job simulations.

 Image credit: Canva